coq-community/manifesto/CODE_OF_CONDUCT.md

-**Be respectful and inclusive.** Please do not use overtly sexual language or imagery, and do not attack anyone based on any aspect of personal identity, including gender, sexuality, religion, ethnicity, race, employment status, age or ability.
+**Be respectful and inclusive.** Please do not use overtly sexual language or imagery, and do not attack anyone based on any aspect of personal identity, including gender, sexuality, political views, religion, ethnicity, race, employment status, age or ability.
 Keep in mind that what you write in public forums is read by many people who don’t know you personally, so please refrain from making prejudiced, sexual or political jokes and comments – even ones that you might